 Why is private piano lesson better than group class?

 Playing the piano is a multi-sensory activity that requires learning by touch, ear, eye, as well as intellectual and emotional understanding.
 Private lesson is personalized for student's individual learning progress.
-The proper posture and precise finger techniques need to be carefully guided from an early stage, so time will not wasted undoing incorrect movements.
+The proper posture and precise finger techniques need to be carefully guided from an early stage, so time will not be wasted undoing incorrect movements.
 The group setting cannot address the various needs of the students all at the same time.

 Do I need to have a piano when I sign up for piano lesson?